-If you have chosen to file for personal bankruptcy by filing for Chapter 13 and are interested in what will happen to your current bank accounts and whether you’ll be open to open new bank accounts after your bankruptcy, continue reading.
-In order to discover how to manage your bank accounts once you have filed for bankruptcy.
-As well as how to open a new bank account, if your long-term bank is unaccommodating to your needs.
+In this article, learn about how to manage your bank accounts once you have filed for bankruptcy.
+Also, know how to open a new bank account if your long-term bank is unaccommodating to your needs.

 If you would like to open a checking account, instead of a savings account, you may encounter difficulties.
-Though there are no regulations in the Bankruptcy Code that will prevent you from opening a bank account, keep in mind that your chosen bank may choose to check your credit report.
+There are no regulations in the Bankruptcy Code that will prevent you from opening a bank account.
+However, keep in mind that your chosen bank may choose to check your credit report.
 If this happens, your chosen bank may choose to prohibit you from opening a checking account.
-In this case, you have two key options, you can choose to open a savings account instead, which involves a much simpler sign-up process or you can apply for a checking account with other banks in your area.
-Who may choose to approve your application for a checking account.

 Opening A Savings Account